-Some findings of the Survey seem to be eternal: a significant majority of respondents still believes that big business doesn't pay its fair share of tax, and that corporate tax avoidance affects the fairness of Australia's taxation system, as they have since the Survey's inception in 2010.
+Some findings of the Survey remain unchanged: a significant majority of respondents still believes that big business does not pay its fair share of tax, and that corporate tax avoidance affects the fairness of Australia's taxation system, as they have since the Survey's inception in 2010.
 As always, some of the Survey's most intriguing findings relate to issues in the current policy debate.
-Support for Stage 3 of the Government's legislated personal income tax cuts dropped sharply in the wake of COVID, and has not recovered in the months since, with support for the tax cuts at just 29.3% while the proportion who believe they should be reduced or stopped is 43.3%.
-The issue remains divided along party lines: even among Coalition voters, only 1 in 5 is happy with the distribution of Stage 3 of the tax cuts, but this drops to around 1 in 10 among Labor and cross-bench voters.
+Support for Stage 3 of the Government's legislated personal income tax cuts dropped sharply in the wake of COVID, and did not recover by the time of the 2022 Survey.
+Support for the Stage 3 tax cuts were just 32.9%, while the proportion who believe they should be reduced or cancelled is 40.8%.
+While overall, most respondents did not see the distribution of the Stage 3 cuts as equitable, the issue remains divided along party lines: among Coalition voters, only 1 in 5 is happy with the distribution of Stage 3 of the tax cuts, but this drops to around 1 in 10 among Labor and crossbench voters.